-The book ““To Move or Not to Move?
-Historical Perspectives on Labor, Coercion and Im/Mobility (16th–20th c.)” brings together researchers working on a variety of regions and periods to provide fresh perspectives on the study of labour im/mobility.
+The book “Moving Workers: Historical Perspectives on Labour, Coercion and Im/Mobilities” brings together researchers working on a variety of regions and periods to provide fresh perspectives on the study of labour im/mobility.
 It focuses on thematic research that engages with a broad range of workers’ experiences in order to deconstruct and rearticulate the polarisation between mobility and immobilization in labour history, and to analyse the complex relationship between the political economy of coerced labour and the im/mobility of the labour force.

 Coercion and Wage Labour: Exploring Labour Relations through History and Art

 Collected volume, edited by Anamarija Batista, Viola F. Müller, and Corinna Peres